Life Insurance for High BMI

 There are various types of life insurance policies available to individuals with a high BMI.
 Some options to consider include:

-Term life insurance: This type of policy provides cover for a specified term, such as 10, 20, or 30 years.
+Term life insurance: This type of policy provides cover for a specified term, usually between 10-30 years.
 It pays out a lump sum to your beneficiaries if you pass away during the term.
 Term life insurance is generally more affordable and may be easier to secure for individuals with a high BMI.

 Whole life insurance: Whole life insurance provides lifelong cover and includes an investment component.
 Premiums are generally higher than term life insurance, but the policy accumulates cash value over time, which can be borrowed against or withdrawn.
 However, it may be more challenging for those with a high BMI to secure this type of policy.

-Over 50s life insurance: This type of policy is specifically designed for individuals over the age of 50, but it also does not require a medical exam or health questionnaire, making it a potential option for individuals with a high BMI.
+Over 50s life insurance: This type of policy is specifically designed for individuals aged between 50-85, and unlike standard plans, doesn't require a medical exam or health questionnaire, making it a potential option for individuals with a high BMI.
 It can be an option for those who have been declined other types of life insurance, though premiums are typically higher and cover amounts can be more limited.

 Can You Get Critical Illness Cover with a High BMI?